 Mazlan acquired his love of gardening at a young age, and it has been his passion for over 55 years.

-We almost gave up but I was determined to try any methods to see it blooms again.
+I almost gave up but I was determined to try any methods to see it blooms again.

-And if you too had difficulty in nursing your Grammatophyllum speciosum to bloom, don't give up as you will never know one day it will happen.
+If you too had difficulty in nursing your Grammatophyllum speciosum to bloom, don't give up as you will never know one day it will happen.

 I tried several commercial chemical fertilizers but without success.
-Finally, I decided to experiment with a few concoctions of organic fertilizers and voila!
+Finally, I decided to experiment with a few concoctions of organic fertilizers, and voila!
 I was lucky as within two months it started to produce four flowering stalks.